cyber-prophet/cy/README.md

 Flags:
   --source <String> - kubo or gateway
-  --info_only - Don't download the file by write a card with filetype and size --folder <String> -
+  --info_only - Generates a card with the specified filetype and size instead of downloading the file --folder <Filepath> - Folder path to save the file

 Parameters:
   cid <string>: